 Air Fryer Hacks You'll Wish You Knew Sooner

 But you might be surprised to learn that air fryers aren't just for making delicious homemade french fries or the easiest Korean-style salmon you've ever had the pleasure of cooking.
 From previously-unthought-of uses like home-roasting your own coffee beans to practical tricks like how to keep greasy meats from smoking, there are a few hacks that any self-respecting air fryer owner should know to get the most out of their beloved appliance.
-We've scoured the depths of the internet and consulted with all the air fryer experts in our life to compile this list of the top air fryer hacks you'll wish you knew sooner.
+We've scoured the depths of the internet and consulted with all the air fryer experts in our life to figure out the best air fryer hacks you'll wish you knew sooner.

 Embrace preheating your air fryer